DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Security.md

     - Whereas PEAP only requires the AS to have a certificate, EAP-TLS requires a certificate on the AS and on every single client
     - EAP-TLS is the most secure wireless authentication method, but it is more difficult to implement than PEAP because every client device needs a certificate
     - Because the client and server authenticate each other with digital certificates, there is no need to authenticate the client within the TLS tunnel
-    - The TLS tunnel is still used to exchange encryption KEY information (encryption methods will be discussed next)
+    - The TLS tunnel is still used to exchange encryption key information (encryption methods will be discussed next)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/c6c57595-fd75-4761-8760-29fab8dbf698)